-Tracking where the solvents in your facility are actually going isn’t always a simple process.
+Tracking where the solvents in your facility are actually going isn’t always an easy process.
 Printers often must rely on assumptions or estimates.
-For example, according to the new EPA reporting measure passed in Pennsylvania, 50% is the allowed estimate for how much solvent goes into the towels or wipes used to clean printing presses and wipe down screens and beds.
+For example, according to the EPA reporting measure in Pennsylvania, 50% is the allowed estimate for how much solvent goes into the towels or wipes used to clean printing presses and wipe down screens and beds.
 But in my experience, there can be a huge variance with printers ranging anywhere from 20% to 70% of solvent actually going into the towels.
-The variance is dependent on how the solvent is applied and managed by end users.
+The variance is dependent on how the solvent is applied and managed by end-users.

 What is a Towel Solvent Report

-A towel solvent report is a proprietary report generated by ITU AbsorbTech that lists how much solvent was recovered from your printer towels.
-The report is generated monthly, and shows the solvent recovery in ML.
+A towel solvent report is a proprietary report generated by ITU AbsorbTech that lists how many solvents were recovered from your printer towels.
+The report is generated monthly and shows the solvent recovery in ML.

 How do I use my Towel Solvent Report?